 Attendees will learn about various career paths that are available to them, particularly those outside of academia.
 Speakers will discuss their own careers, as well as strategies and resources available that can help prepare chemistry students and young professionals for their own career transitions.

 Opening Remarks & Presentations (14:15-14:45)

-Participants will hear about the importance of supporting professional development and opportunities to do so through the Chemical Institute of Canada (CIC) and the Canadian Society for Chemistry (CSC, one of the three CIC constituent societies).
+Participants will hear about the importance of professional development and opportunities to do so through the Chemical Institute of Canada (CIC) and the Canadian Society for Chemistry (CSC, one of the three CIC constituent societies).
 Michel Gravel, CSC Director of Student Affairs, will welcome participants and provide an overview of how the CSC supports its Young Professional members.
 Zhongxin Zhou from Gilead, sponsor of the CSC 2018 Professional Development Track, will also discuss professional development and career paths in chemistry from his perspective in the chemical industry.